 - Make Colorado a more family-friendly state by fighting for equal-pay policies and ensure that workforce protections are in place that allow women to seek the care they need when they need it.

-- Fully fund, and make permanent, the Long-Acting Reversible Contraception program, which has succeeded in reducing teen abortion rates by 64 percent in Colorado.
+- Fully fund, and make permanent, the Long-Acting Reversible Contraception program, which has succeeded in reducing reducing teen pregnancy rates by 54 percent.

 - Ensure women are able to engage in pregnancies that are healthy and safe for both them and the child, including being free from environmental pollution, such as water contaminants, air toxins, industrial development pollution, and more.

-- Colorado will never equivocate in our battle to protect a woman’s reproductive freedom and decision when to begin a family.
+- Colorado will never equivocate in our battle to protect a woman’s reproductive freedom and to defend her right to decide if, when, and how to raise a family.

 Mental Health and Confronting the Opioid Crisis